Sierra Maestra: History

-Ornithology
+Biodiversity

 Calls of the Cuban subspecies of the ivory-billed woodpecker, now possibly extinct, were reported but not confirmed in the Sierra Maestra in 1998; it remains the most likely habitat to contain a population of the species.
 The mountain range also hosts a population of wintering Bicknell's thrushes.

+The isolation of the range's high peaks has also driven the evolution of endemic amphibians.
+In 2017, a new species of frog, Eleutherodactylus cattus, was described from the Sierra del Cobre mountains within the massif, having previously been confused with the related species Eleutherodactylus glamyrus.